Chart Color Schemes

 Income

-Cairns North had a median taxpayer income of $54,444 and an average income of $67,713 in financial year 2022.
-This was higher than the national average, with Rest of Qld showing a median income of $50,780 and an average income of $64,844.
-By September 2025, estimates suggest the median income would be approximately $62,061 and the average income around $77,186, based on Wage Price Index growth of 13.99% since financial year 2022.
-According to Census 2021 data, personal income ranks at the 63rd percentile with a weekly income of $873, while household income sits at the 29th percentile.
-Income analysis reveals that 32.6% of individuals in Cairns North earn between $1,500 and $2,999 per week (1,916 individuals), which is consistent with broader trends across the area showing 31.7% in the same category.
-Housing affordability pressures are severe, with only 80.2% of income remaining after expenses, ranking at the 23rd percentile.
-The area's SEIFA income ranking places it in the 4th decile.
+The suburb of Cairns North had a median taxpayer income of $54,444 and an average income of $67,713 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This is comparable to national averages, whereas Rest of Qld's median was $53,146 with an average of $66,593.
+By September 2025, based on Wage Price Index growth of 9.91%, estimated incomes are approximately $59,839 (median) and $74,423 (average).
+Census 2021 data shows personal income ranks at the 63rd percentile ($873 weekly), with household income at the 29th percentile.
+Income analysis reveals that 32.6% of individuals earn between $1,500 and $2,999 annually (1,972 individuals).
+Housing affordability pressures are severe, with only 80.2% of income remaining after housing costs, ranking at the 23rd percentile.
+The suburb's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income